Skip to content

 • Use night lights in the bathroom as well.

-• Install a toilet light minimize the risk of falling when sitting down.
+• Install a toilet light to minimize the risk of falling when sitting down.
 These attach to the bowl and illuminate the toilet when motion is sensed.
-They're also helpful for males who still stand to use the restroom.

-• Use long lasting LED light bulbs in fixtures to reduce the amount of burnt out lights.
+• Use long-lasting LED light bulbs in fixtures to reduce the number of burnt-out lights.

 • Make sure light switches are easily accessible so that they can be turned on before entering the bathroom.